shin7965977/Compilerm/README.md

 # Digital Advertising Cost-Volume Optimization System

-A simple Python application designed to analyze and predict the cost-volume relationship of digital advertising based on the input CSV data & Machine Learning, aiming to optimize budget allocation and enhance ROAS.
+A simple Python application designed to analyze and predict the cost-volume relationship of digital advertising based on the input CSV data & Machine Learning, aiming to optimize budget allocation and enhance ROI.
 This project is built following the guidelines provided in the Software Development Assignment and integrates multiple tools and techniques learned throughout the course.

+installing dependencies: pip install -r requirements.txt If you don't have raw data of advertisement, you can use my [data] (https://github.com/shin7965977/SRH-berlin-software-engineering/tree/master/data) start the program: python src/__main__.py

 ## Table of Contents